Scrashdown/PRU-Audio-Processing/README.md

-# README
+# PRU-Audio-Processing

-The `am335x_pru_package` contains utils such as the `prussdrv` driver and the `pasm` compiler which are required for programming the PRUs in assembly using UIO.

-To install them on the board, run the `install-utils.sh` script I made, following these instructions : http://mythopoeic.org/bbb-pru-minimal/
+This is the repository of my bachelor's project.

+## Setup

+### PRUSS Driver (`prussdrv`)

+In order to install the PRUSS driver on the host side, first clone this [repo](https://github.com/beagleboard/am335x_pru_package) and then follow the "Development tools" section of these [instructions](http://mythopoeic.org/bbb-pru-minimal/).